BashiirHagi/WordPressProject/README.md

 ### 8.a: Registering a domain name using Route 53 service

 To make my WordPress site more user friendly I registered a domain using AWS Route 53 service.
 I chose the address - techwithbashiir.com as this was available for me to reserve.
 I provided some key detail about myself such as Name, Location and Contact information.
-I made a payment of 10.09 for the domain name for 1 annual year and it was active in under 1 hour.
+I made a payment of £10.90 for the domain name for 1 year and it was active in under 1 hour.

 ### 8.b: Created a DNS A record on Route 53 Hosted zone